mailcheck/mailcheck/README.md

 - Local-part case is preserved; only the domain is lowercased. `run()` still uses the existing `encodeEmail()` path, while low-level `suggest()` receives the caller's string directly.
 Outer whitespace is trimmed.
+- A missing ending can be completed from an exact, unambiguous full-domain target:
+  `sample@gmail` and `sample@gmail.` suggest `sample@gmail.com`.
+This uses the
+  existing `domains` list (or its defaults), not a new option.
+Unknown names, partial names such as `gmai`, and names with multiple configured endings are left alone; second-level and top-level lists are not combined to invent completions.
-- Malformed domains, Unicode/punycode domains, and unrecognized subdomain layouts produce no suggestion.
+- Other malformed domains, Unicode/punycode domains, and unrecognized subdomain layouts produce no suggestion.
 This is conservative abstention, not a claim of invalidity.
   Listed compound suffixes such as `co.uk` still work.
 This is not a public-suffix parser.
 - A distance threshold of zero now means exact matches only.